jacobwmorgan/jacobwmorgan/README.md

 - 👨‍💻 All of my projects will be available at [jacobwmorgan.xyz/portfolio](jacobwmorgan.xyz/portfolio)

-- 📝 I regularly write articles on [jacobwmorgan.xyz/blog](jacobwmorgan.xyz/blog)
+- 📝 Get updates on what im doing [jacobwmorgan.xyz/blog](jacobwmorgan.xyz/blog)

 - 📫 How to reach me **jakey#7299**